 DGA Reveals: Dairy Is Essential to Healthy Eating Patterns

-Dairy foods nourish life and help people thrive at every age.
-Three daily servings of low-fat or fat-free dairy foods – like milk, cheese and yogurt – have decades of research to back their essential role in a variety of healthy eating styles.
-Dairy foods are also a key component of the Dietary Guidelines for Americans (DGA), which set the foundation of our nation’s nutrition policies and programs.
-Meant for all Americans, the DGA offers evidenced-based guidance for flexible ways to build healthy plates with nutrient-rich foods.
+Dairy nourishes life and helps people thrive at every age.
+It's also a key component of the Dietary Guidelines for Americans (DGA), which offers evidence-based guidance for flexible ways to build healthy plates with nutrient-rich foods.

 Dairy Is a Crucial Part of the Top Healthy Eating Patterns

 While many of us are eager to talk about specific nutrients and dietary goals, it’s time to expand the way we think about our diets.
-The 2015-2020 DGA promotes three different healthy eating patterns for healthy living.
-Each of the three is built on science, is adaptable to cultural and personal preferences, and encourages lifelong healthy habits.
-They all emphasize balance, moderation and variety.
+The 2020-2025 DGA recommends three different healthy eating patterns for healthy living.
+Each of the three is built on science; is adaptable to cultural and personal preferences; encourages lifelong healthy habits; and emphasizes balance, moderation and variety.

-Dairy foods are essential to all three eating patterns because they provide key nutrients that aren’t as available through other foods.
-Here are the current recommendations for dairy within the three healthy eating patterns:
+Dairy foods are essential to all three eating patterns because they provide key nutrients that aren’t as readily available through other foods.
+Here are the current recommendations for dairy within each:

 Dairy Helps Prevent Chronic Disease